jessicarush/react-notes/nextjs_app_router.md

 - Features that rely on useEffect (e.g logging page views) and useState (e.g a per-page feedback form).
 - To change the default framework behavior.
 For example, Suspense Boundaries inside layouts only show the fallback the first time the Layout is loaded and not when switching pages.
 For templates, the fallback is shown on each navigation.

-These are created the same layouts but using the special name `template.js`.
+These are created the same as layouts but using the special name `template.js`.

 ## Server-side vs client-side components